 order to get them ready for breeding.
 Be

 careful not to overfeed the pellets as bucks can develop Urinary Calculi (UC).
 This can render them useless to you for breeding.
 UC are solid particles in the urinary system.
 They may cause pain, nausea, vomiting, and possibly chills and fever due to secondary infection.
-Providing access to salt can stimulate their water consumption, which will help the buck to flush out their system.
+Providing access to salt can stimulate their water consumption, which will help the buck to flush out his system.
 Provide clean, fresh water at all times.
-Urine acidifiers and/or salt blocks (available at your local feed store) are some other options to help prevent UC.
+Urine acidifiers and/or salt blocks (available at your local feed store, also on Amazon) are some other options to help prevent UC.
 After breeding, good quality hay is all that is needed to keep your bucks in good health.